 Along comes Pablo Barbera (@), a Ph.D. candidate in the Department of Politics at New York University and a graduate research associate in the Social Media and Political Participation (SMaPP) laboratory to say . . .
 No!

 His academic study, based on an analysis of millions of individuals in Germany Spain and the United States, comes two big broad conclusions: “Most social media users are embedded in ideologically diverse networks and that exposure to political diversity has a positive effect on political moderation”.

 In this paper I challenge this conventional wisdom.
 I contend that social media usage – one of the most frequent online activities – reduces political polarization, and I provide empirical evidence to supports this claim.
 My argument is two-fold.
 First, social media platforms like Facebook or Twitter increase incidental exposure to political messages shared by peers.
 Second, these sites facilitate exposure to messages from those with whom individuals have weak social ties (Granovetter, 1973), which are more likely to provide novel information.
 Consequently, despite the homophilic nature of personal networks (McPherson, Smith-Lovin and Cook, 2001), social media leads to exposure to a wider range of political opinions than one would normally encounter offline.
 This induces political moderation at the individual level and, counter intuitively, helps to decrease mass political polarization.

 In other words, the value placed on the echo chamber effect is questionable, at least when it comes to the political judgments we make.
 Our social networks help reduce political and, one suspects, other forms of extremism—including maybe a range of dislikes (selfies, celebrity fetishes?).

 We might just be better—not filtered or echoed—people because we build social networks.

-Originally published by our senior digital strategist Boyd Neil on his personal website on November 19, 2014.
+Originally published by Boyd Neil on his personal website on November 19, 2014.